top of page

 A Relatable Jesus?

 And then, of course, there is this: "The show seeks to make Him more accessible to viewers and encourage them to engage with the Gospels."
-So, Jesus is not accessible now?
+So, Jesus is not accessible right now?
 No, of course not, if one does not read the Bible.
-But who is going to read the Bible when they have The Chosen to see a "more accessible" view of Jesus than the Gospels offer?
-And who has the unparalleled hypocrisy to tell people they must then go to that which is "less relatable" and "less accessible"--the Gospels--after binge-watching The Chosen?
-So, whatever happened to the role of the Holy Spirit in interpreting to us the Word of God?
+But who is going to read the Bible when they have The Chosen to see a "more accessible" view of Jesus than The Gospels offer?
+And who has the unparalleled hypocrisy to tell people they must then go to that which is "less relatable" and "less accessible"--The Gospels--after binge-watching The Chosen?
+Whatever happened to the role of the Holy Spirit in interpreting to us the Word of God?
 We have Dallas Jenkins now.
-So, we have The Chosen to come between us and the Gospels and their inaccessible, unrelatable portrayal of the divinity of Jesus.
+So, we have The Chosen to come between us and The Gospels and their "inaccessible, unrelatable" portrayal of the "divinity" of Jesus.
 No, thank you, Dallas Jenkins.

 A Sinning Jesus?

 And then notice this: "Jenkins believes that by presenting a more human Jesus, the show can help viewers connect with the Gospel message on a deeper level and encourage them to study the Bible further."
 There it is: a "more human Jesus."
-More human than the Gospels, obviously.
+More human than The Gospels, obviously.
 "The show" can help viewers connect--even though the show isn't even true.
 "On a deeper level"--do the math--a "more human" Jesus brings "a deeper level."
-And yet, like the cults, the Mormons, the Muslims, and every false religion known to man, whether cut out of whole cloth or stealing a pattern from the truth, Jenkins is successful enough to make people believe him.
+And yet, like the cults, the Mormons, the Muslims, and every false religion known to man, Jenkins' fabrications, whether cut out of whole cloth or stealing a pattern from the truth, have been successful enough to make people believe him.
 There is enough truth in his "presentation" to be utterly dangerous.
 And here we arrive back to where we started in Part I. There is but one step between Jenkins' Jesus and a sinning human being.
 We sin most in our emotions.
-How does Jenkins know beyond a shadow of a doubt that when he is manufacturing what Jesus' emotions must have been, he is not tainting his "Jesus" with sin?
+How does Jenkins know beyond a shadow of a doubt that when he is manufacturing what Jesus' emotions "must have been," he is not tainting his "Jesus" with sin?

 The Lord Who always commanded His disciples to "Fear not!" would not feel fear, and yet this is the way Jenkins portrays Christ in the Garden of Gethsemane.
 Jenkins believes that this fear will make Jesus "more relatable" in an "emotionally resonant experience for viewers."
 Is he out of his mind?
 No one could relate to what Jesus felt in the Garden, not even His own disciples.
 They all forsook Him and fled.
-And even if they had stayed, they could not in any way have comprehended, much less "related" to, the unique role of the Son of God in suffering for the world.
+And even if they had stayed, they could not in any way have comprehended, much less "related" to, the unique suffering of the Son of God in bearing the sin of the world.
 And it wasn't fear Jesus felt.
 God's Word clearly records Jesus as saying that His soul was exceedingly "sorrowful" even unto death (Matthew 26:38).
 No one could understand Jesus' sorrow.
-Even His Heavenly Father had to look away.
+Even His Heavenly Father had to turn away.

 A Merchandized Jesus?